bookwyrm-social/documentation/content/contributing/codereview.md

 When your code is ready for review, a contributor will take a look at what you've written.
 They will be looking for a few things:

- - Is your proposed change in line with the projects goals?
+ - Is your proposed change in line with the project's goals?
  - Does your code work as expected?
  - Are there different or more efficient approaches you could have taken?
  - Are there edge cases you may have overlooked?